 The University monitors its information systems and services and carries out detailed security audits of systems, data and access as required.
 As a result, QUT logs network activity and may use it to investigate faults, security breaches and unlawful activity.
 Where diagnosis of problems, investigations or security audits are required, the University reserves the right to access individual files.

 In carrying out these tasks, cooperation with security response teams established for the purpose of protecting information security within regional and/or national and/or international information networks which QUT uses will be required.
-Cooperation and collaboration with law enforcement authorities may also be required from time to time.The security of information systems and resources at the University is audited regularly and reported to appropriate University committees, including Audit and Risk Management Committee.
+Cooperation and collaboration with law enforcement authorities may also be required from time to time.The security of information systems and resources at the University is audited regularly and reported to appropriate University committees, including Risk and Audit Committee.
 The most important systems will be audited most frequently.
 System owners are responsible for developing and monitoring an audit schedule for their systems.

 Serious breaches of information security by an individual user may result in disciplinary action (for staff and students) or the suspension or termination of access rights and computer accounts in accordance with the Acceptable use of information and communications technology resources policy (F/1.11).This policy supports and complements State and Commonwealth law.
 It should be emphasised that illegal access to and use of computer systems at QUT constitutes a crime under the relevant legislation.
 Such breaches may also be reported to law enforcement authorities for appropriate action.

 MOPP Appendix 3 Schedule of Authorities and Delegations